AryanDhillu/Forest-Fires-with-NASA/README.md

 Initially, edit the code by adding the your google maps api key in "Maps.js" component

+cd into the directory and run "npm install" to install all dependencies.

 Then run "npm start" in terminal.